 How to Use OAuth Authorization

-During development, you may need to use various third-party tools (such as IDE plugins, CI tools, project management software, etc.) for collaboration.
-OAuth authorization provides a secure mechanism that allows you to connect your CNB account with these third-party applications without sharing your login credentials.
+During development, you may need to use third-party tools (such as IDE plugins, CI tools, project management software, etc.) for collaboration.
+OAuth authorization provides a secure way to connect your CNB account with these applications without exposing your login credentials.

 Benefits of OAuth Authorization